ralphm10/star-wars/README.md

 # Star Wars

 This project is a playground for me to try out different HTTP clients and serialization frameworks in Java and Spring.

-It utlises the [Star Wars API](https://swapi.dev/) (I am not a Star Wars fan - but this API does offer lots to play with!)
+It utilises the [Star Wars API](https://swapi.dev/) (I am not a Star Wars fan - but this API does offer lots to play with!)

 ## Work in Progress